Deep-Learning-Profiling-Tools/triton-viz/README.md

 python <file_name>.py
 ```
 ## More Puzzles
-If you're interested in Fun Puzzles to work with in Triton, do check out:[Triton Puzzles](https://github.com/srush/Triton-Puzzles)
+If you're interested in fun puzzles to work with in Triton, do check out:[Triton Puzzles](https://github.com/srush/Triton-Puzzles)

 ## License
 Triton-Viz is licensed under the MIT License.
 See the [LICENSE](LICENSE) for details.